CryptobaySpace/Documentation/docs/assets/0-Introduction.md

 The ESDT (eStandard Digital Token) standard is a powerful and flexible framework for creating and managing tokens and NFTs (Non-Fungible Tokens) on the MultiversX blockchain.
 This document explores the concepts, advantages, and comparisons with token standards on other blockchains.

+You can find the official documentation for ESDT [here](https://docs.multiversx.com/tokens/esdt-tokens) but this is a resume of the most important concepts.

 ## Concepts

 ### What is ESDT?